Austin6868/dm_db_population/README.md

           }
   ```

-- If you have an entity that has multiple primary keys, I found it helpful to generate unique pairs/triplets/etc... using find_combo function like this:
+- If you have an entity that has multiple primary keys, I found it helpful to generate unique pairs/triplets/etc... using find_combos() function like this:

   ```python
   combos = find_combos(ranges=[(1, 500), (1, 500)])